There’s no getting around it, ground coffee doesn’t last very long; in fact it is coffee at its most vulnerable.

 It is best to keep your beans (in all their complete unground, whole-bean glory) for as long as possible.. and even then you should keep those whole beans stored in a proper container.

-But if for some reason this can’t be done you need to take precautions to make sure you keep your ground coffee at its best for as long as possible.
+Ideally you would buy whole coffee beans and grind them yourself while storing them the whole beans in a nice airtight container… but if for some reason this can’t be done you need to take precautions to make sure you keep your ground coffee at its best for as long as possible.

-Does Ground Coffee Go Bad?
+Does Ground Coffee Go Bad or Just Lose Freshness?

 When you take whole coffee beans and grind them the grounds starts oxidizing quickly.
 Over the course of hours freshness declines and within days ground coffee will start to taste stale.
 Ground coffee doesn’t ever really go bad unless it gets wet but it does start tasting bad compared to fresh ground coffee.